Roshi617/simple-RAID-pyautogui-scripts/README.md

-Currently only available for screens that use 1360x768 resolution.
+Currently only available for screens that use 1360x768 and 1920x1080 resolution.

 Requires game to be windowed and maximized.
+Xubuntu scripts account for the taskbar at the top of the screen.
+Old scripts account for the Windows taskbar at the bottom of the screen.

+1920x1080 scripts require you to run them on the champions selection screen.

+Use Ctrl+Z to stop the script.

 ## How to setup Python 3 for these scripts